oznksoy/sportradar/README.md

 - Trying to enter the same state of a match once again redundantly.

 ### Naming Conventions:
 Names are selected to be descriptive and without shortening.
 Class names starts with arch grouping names, such as Scoreboard and Match.
 Method names are to the point yet descriptive.
-These are done so that both dependent modules for the library module can understand the flows intuitively and it would also be easier to maintain and extend the development of the module in the future.
+These are done so that both dependent modules for the library module can understand the flows intuitively, and it would also be easier to maintain and extend the development of the module in the future.

 ### Method Sizes and Behavioral Complexity:
 Methods are designed to closely follow the SOLID guidelines.
 The separation of the implementing structures are also follows the same principles.